 “I don’t have this barrier I put between me and them.
 I am emotionally there.
 It becomes personal, not professional,” she said.
 “You can see the people breaking down in front of you, and you’re wondering ‘Is it the right thing to do?’
 I’m coming here and they have to open their wounds again.”
 Paq added, “For me, the point is there is a story to tell and it’s important to tell it.”

-Cover image: A Palestinian youth places a flag on the Israeli Separation Wall during a protest marking nine years for the struggle against the wall in the West Bank village of Bil’in, February 28, 2014.
-Photo: Oren Ziv/Activestills.org
+Top image: A Palestinian youth places a flag on the Israeli Separation Wall during a protest marking nine years for the struggle against the wall in the West Bank village of Bil’in, February 28, 2014.
+Photo by: Oren Ziv/Activestills.org